-21 ES MINERALS ALTER.1 DESCRIPTION OF ALTER LEASABLE/SALABLE/LOCATABLE 1 (NPS) Provides for expanding the boundary of CC of the lands east of the Utah State line to the COLM and then south from the Colorado rim of Little Dolores River Canyon, Sieber C Ridge.
+EN CES MINERALS ALTER.1 DESCRIPTION OF A LEASABLE/SALABLE/LOCATABLE 1 (NPS) Provides for expanding the boundar of the lands east of the Utah State I of COLM and then south from the Crim of Little Dolores River Canyon, S. Ridge.
 2, 3 Closed to all mineral entry.
 Valid existing rights are honored, existing claims (577) judged invalid are extinguished.
 Wilderness recommendations are subject to all mineral interests being relinquished, acquired, exchanged or otherwise being eliminated in the near future.
-2 (NPS) Provides for expanding the boundary of CC of the lands in Alternative 1 plus the area w to protect the scenic values of the Colorac Utah State line east to the Loma boat launc includes the Fruita Paleontological site.
-2. Same as Alternative 1.
-3 (BLM) Option A, Existing Management, (IMP) Includes those lands identified by BLM as V BLM will continue to manage the WSA in the Interim Management Policy and guid under wilderness review (IMP).
-3 Closed to oil and gas leasing.
+2 (NPS) Provides for expanding the boundar of the lands in Alternative 1 plus the to protect the scenic values of the Utah State line east to the Loma boundles the Fruita Paleontological Same as Alternative 1.
+3 (BLM) Option A, Existing Management, (III) Includes those lands identified by B BLM will continue to manage the V the Interim Management Policy as under wilderness review (IMP).
+3 Closed to all mineral leasing.
 Open to mineral location.
 Restrictive development conditions exist because of possible wilderness impairment.
 Closed to mineral material disposal (sand and gravel, building stone, etc.).
-Option B, Wilderness Includes those lands identified by BLM as V if designated as wilderness by Congres managed by BLM in accordance with the V 1964 and the Resource Management Plan.
-Same as Alternative 3, Option A. Option C, Recreation Lands Includes those lands identified by BLM as If Congress decides not to designate as Wi will be identified and managed as the Black Lands by BLM.
-Open to leasing, location and development, and mineral material disposal.
-4 (BLM) National Conservation Area (NCA) or Na Area (NRA) Includes those ands ident Colorado only.
-This represents a larger a any of the options under Alternative 3 coul Probably same as Alternative 3, Option A, but would depend on specific language in any enabling legislation.
+Option B, Wilderness Includes those lands identified by B If designated as wilderness by 0 managed by BLM In accordance w 1964 and the Resource Manageme Same as Alternative 1, except approximately 387 claims would be involved.
+Option C, Recreation Lands Includes those lands recommend designation.
+If Congress decid wilderness, the area will be ident Black Ridge Recreation Lands by I buffer around the edge, which could be leased for oil and gas, 4 (BLM) National Conservation Area (NCA), Area (NRA) Includes those land Colorado only.
+This represents a any of the options under Alternativ Probably same as Alternative 3, Option A, but would depend on specific language in any enabling legislation.

-The missions of the NPS and BLM are uniquely different and rejantly effect management.
-This is also basically true for NPS lands our nation's resources.
-In reviewing each alternative, one mustally effect wilderness potential are identified under "MANAGEMENT of ferent management guidelines.
-For reference purposes, the magement guidelines that may impact use of the area if designated as continue to be managed in accordance with BLM's current Resource tional 5,200 acres which extend into Utah.
-The total area recommended
+\1 The missions of the NPS and BLM are uniquely differently affect management.
+This is also basically true for NPS lands designated as of our nation's resources.
+In reviewing each alternative, of potential are identified under "MANAGEMENT DIFFERENCES" column.
+This different management guidelines.
+For reference purpose; act use of the area if designated as wilderness.

-PS MISSION
+NPS MISSION